 So, what’s the next step?
 If you’re searching for employee training software and were overwhelmed by the number of options out there, we have you covered.
 To get an idea of where you need to start, be sure to check out our LMS software requirements template.

-What advantages do you see LMS software playing in your employee training process?
+What pros and cons do you see LMS software playing in your employee training process?
 Do you have further questions we can help answer?
 Drop your thoughts in the comments below!